dnhn/gca-site/src/content/docs/intro.md

 Add a spark of joy to coding—hear a surprise sound every time you commit.
 By default, it’s a sitcom laugh track.

-This project is an entry to the [For the Love of Code 2025](https://gh.io/ftloc) hackathon.

 ## Features

 - Cross-platform